RafaelPSB/RafaelPSB/README.md

-- 👋 Hi, I’m @RafaelPSB
+- 👋 Hi, I’m @rafaelpsb
 - 👀 I’m interested in programming, philosophy and languages;
 - 🌱 I’m currently learning python, html, css and javascript;
 - 💞️ I’m looking to collaborate on open-source projects;